-A recent study reported the absence of a mitogenome in the Amoebophrya sp.
-AT5 strain .
-The mitochondrial (mt) genome of dinoflagellates, apicomplexans and relatives is drastically reduced and contains only two (cox1 and cox3 in Chromera velia) to three protein-coding genes (cox1, cox3 and cob other organisms), as well as fragments of ribosomal RNA (rns and rnl) genes .
-In dinoflagellates, trans-splicing of messenger RNAs (mRNAs) is required to generate complete cox3 transcripts, and extensive RNA editing recodes most genes .
-Zhang et al. showed extensive frameshifts in the cox1 gene of the pathogenic alveolate P. marinus, which makes the identification of mitochondrial genomes very challenging.
 Despite intensive searches in the whole-genome assemblies and transcriptomes covering a complete infection cycle for both Amoebophrya strains, we were unable to identify two (cox3 and cob) of the canonical mitochondrial-encoded genes.
-The absence of cob, as well as of the nuclear-encoded subunits of complex III (cytochrome C reductase), suggests the complete loss of this complex in Amoebophrya (see below), a situation similar to what has been described for C. velia .
 However, we have identified partial candidate sequences for cox1 similar to fragments reported from the recently published AT5 genome (23) and corresponding to the metal-binding sites located near the C-end of the protein (data not shown).
-These two fragments have signal peptids (according to TargetP v.2) in both Amoebophrya strains, with GC content (53.75-54.56 % and 58.39-58.48% for A25 and A120, respectively) similar to cox2 which is located in the genome.
-The expression patterns of these cox1-like genes along with the presence of mitochondrial signal peptides suggest a transfer of these cox1 portions to the nucleus.
-Split and transfer of the C-terminal domain of cox1 has been described in the amoeboid protist Acanthamoeba castellanii, and this feature appears to be widespread in eukaryotes .
-Despite our inability to identify a mitogenome, as observed in AT5 , we recovered key components of mitochondrial DNA replication from the two novel Amoebophrya A25 and A120 genomes, including a homolog of plant organellar DNA polymerases (POPs).
-We also identified important components of mitochondrial gene expression machinery, including a DNA-directed RNA polymerase (RPOT or RNAP), along with 31 mitochondrial ribosomal proteins (21 large and nine small subunit proteins, respectively), and a monomeric Phenylalanine-tRNA (FARS2) ligase (Table S3, Fig. 1).
+These two fragments have signal peptides (according to TargetP v.2) in both Amoebophrya strains, with GC content (53.75-54.56 % and 58.39-58.48% for A25 and A120, respectively) similar to cox2 which is located in the nuclear genome.
+We recovered key components of the mitochondrial DNA replication machinery, including a homolog of plant organellar DNA polymerases (POPs).
+We also identified important components of the mitochondrial gene expression machinery, including a DNA-directed RNA polymerase (RPOT or RNAP), along with 31 mitochondrial ribosomal proteins (21 large and nine small subunit proteins, respectively) and a monomeric Phenylalanine-tRNA (FARS2) ligase (Table S3, Fig. 1).
 These organellar genes were moderately to highly expressed in both Amoebophrya strains.
-The persistence of these genes along with their observed expression levels are intriguing in the supposed absence of a mitogenome as suggested for AT5 .
-Overall, the absence of the oxygen-binding domain of COX1 along with the maintenance and expression of mitochondrial ribo-proteins and mt-aaRSs suggest the likely presence of a cryptic mitochondrial genome in the two Amoebophrya strains A25 and A120.